Home » Home Design / Interiors » Ideas By Room » Bedrooms » How To Layer A Bed With A Quilt

 Remember to choose a quilt that complements your existing bedding and decor, and to mix and match colors and patterns to create a look that’s uniquely yours.

-By incorporating different layers and textures, you can create a cozy and inviting atmosphere in your bedroom that’s perfect for relaxing and sleeping.
+By incorporating different layers of bedding and textures, you can create a cozy and inviting atmosphere in your bedroom that’s perfect for relaxing and sleeping.

 Follow along to get more of my tips on home decor, DIY, and lifestyle on the following: